Why Chicago Is a Great City for Post-Secondary Training

-If you've lived in Chicago your whole life you probably already know what makes it a great city.
-Chicago has character.
-Chicago has class.
-Chicago has style.
-And, Chicago has history.
-It's is also the third largest city in the entire country.
+If you've lived in Chicago your whole life, you probably already know what makes it a great city.
+It has character.
+It has class.
+It has style.
+And it has history.
+It is also one of the largest cities in the entire country.

 Convenient Transportation Options

-When you're a college student in Chicago, chances are good that you're living on a budget while you work through school.
+When you're a college student in Chicago, chances are good that you're living on a modest budget.
 One of the many perks of attending university, college, or trade school in this city is that the public transit system is geared for convenience.

 The Chicago Transit Authority (CTA) offers buses and trains that run throughout the city for reasonable rates.
-Plus, some schools offer the option of a "U-Pass,"* which allows students to catch a CTA bus or train to and from wherever they want, whenever they want.
-This can make traveling a breeze for college students.
-It's easy and it's affordable—two perks that every college student both wants and needs.
+Plus, some schools offer the option of a free U-Pass, which enables full-time students to take advantage of unlimited CTA rides while they are enrolled.
+This can make traveling around the city a breeze.

-The Future is Bright for an Education and Career in Chicago
+The Future Is Bright for Career-Seekers in Chicago

-The future looks bright for a career in Chicago.
-In fact, between 2014 and 2024, the number of jobs in the region that includes Chicago could rise by over six percent.
-That equates to more than 171,240 new job opportunities.****
+Between 2014 and 2024, the number of jobs in this region could rise by over six percent.
+That equates to more than 171,240 new job opportunities.1

 - Math and computer technology—$89,130